BCDH/TEI-Completer/README.md

 Servers are expected to respond to the plugin using an XML or JSON document, which contains the suggestions for auto-completion.
 The XML format is documented in [suggestions.xsd](https://raw.githubusercontent.com/BCDH/TEI-Completer/master/src/main/resources/suggestions.xsd).
 The JSON format is a direct conversion of the XML format.

+However, if your server already has a fixed format, you may use a [Response Transformation](#response-transformations) to transform the response from your server to that shown below.

 * Example of the XML format: